cxcsds/xspec-models-cxc/README.md

     that the model requires the data to be convolved to be sent in as the `model` argument, and that this array is changed by the routine (in the same way that the out parameter works for NumPy ufunc routines).
-The convolution models do also return the value so we could have said
+The convolution models also return the value so we could have said

         out = x.kdblur(ebergies=.., pars=.., model=ymodel.copy())

-    which would keep the original model values.
+    which would keep the original model values (there is actualy a subtly in that the `model` argument must be sent the correct datatype for the convolution model - so either `np.float64` or `np.float32` - otherwise it will not be changed).

     >>> kdblur = x.info('kdblur')
     >>> pars_kdblur = [p.default for p in kdblur.parameters]